 In general, more typologies equated to a lower Pandemic Impact Score.
-Maple Shade is considered to be one typology: Brewery.
-Downtowns that are considered to be one typology had an average Pandemic Impact Score of 61.
+Berlin is considered to be one typology: Historic.
+Downtowns considered to be one typology had an average Pandemic Impact Score of 61.

 Downtown Population

 A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.